aws/aws-cloud-map-mcs-controller-for-k8s/README.md

 ### Import services

-In your other cluster, the controller will automatically sync services registered in AWS CloudMap by applying the appropriate `ServiceImport`.
+In your other cluster, the controller will automatically sync services registered in AWS Cloud Map by applying the appropriate `ServiceImport`.
 To list them all, run
 ```sh
 kubectl get ServiceImport -A
 ```